-LA's 11 best breakfast restaurants
+L.A.'s 16 best breakfast restaurants

 Clementine is a tiny, relatively unassuming spot located across the expanse of Santa Monica Boulevard from the massive bulk of the Westfield Century City mall.
 Once you try their buttermilk biscuits, though, you’ll understand why it’s earned a reputation as a must-visit for locals and local businessmen alike.
 Those biscuits come two to an order with a side of butter, jam and honey, or as the bookends to a breakfast sandwich that features Tennessee country ham and a poached egg with melted cheddar.
 Be careful not to get any on your suit.

-Eat at Joe’s is a South Bay classic for a reason: you can come in every day and order what the Duke ate (two eggs over medium, cheese, Spanish sauce, home fries and a tortilla, plus sausage) or pick up one of their daily specials, including the Mad Dog, which makes new use of yesterday’s leftovers.
-The space is bright and friendly and always feels full of regulars, perhaps because picnic table–style seating encourages you to get to know your neighbors.
+Eat at Joe’s is a South Bay classic for a reason: You can come in every day and order what the Duke ate (two eggs over medium, cheese, "Spanish sauce," home fries and a tortilla, plus sausage) or pick up one of their daily specials, including the Mad Dog, which makes new use of yesterday’s leftovers.
+The space is bright and friendly and always feels full of regulars, perhaps because picnic-table–style seating encourages you to get to know your neighbors.